Can I Refuse a Breathalyzer Test?

-Drunk-driving checkpoints, arrests, and convictions have become so common that everyone seems to have their own story, or, if not, a friend-of-a-friend's story.
-And for every story, there are just as many arm-chair attorneys who know exactly what to do when faced with a Breathalyzer test.
+Drunk-driving checkpoints, arrests, and convictions have become so common that everyone seems to have their own story about them or, if not, a friend-of-a-friend's story.
+And for every story, there are just as many armchair attorneys who know exactly what to do when faced with a Breathalyzer test.
 But which one is right?
 Here's a quick look at the real consequences of refusing a Breathalyzer.

 If you refuse a Breathalyzer test, you will most likely face serious consequences.
 For instance, if an officer stops you and believes you are intoxicated, and you refuse to submit to a test to determine your blood-alcohol concentration (BAC), you may risk having your license suspended or even face jail time.

-States will generally penalize drivers for refusing to take the test by suspending their license for up to 12 months, depending on the state.
+States will generally penalize drivers for refusing to take the test by suspending their license for up to 12 months.
 Those with past DUI convictions can face even longer suspensions or jail time.
 However, some drivers may decide that the penalty for refusing a BAC test is less severe than a third or fourth DUI conviction.

-On average, 20 percent of those suspected of driving under the influence refuse to take a BAC test, according to the National Highway Traffic Safety Administration (NHTSA).
-But major differences in state-by-state refusal rates (for example, 2.4 percent in Delaware and 81 percent in New Hampshire) suggest wide variances in how implied consent laws are enforced.
-It is therefore important to know how your state enforces DUI penalties.
+On average, 20% of those suspected of driving under the influence refuse to take a BAC test, according to the National Highway Traffic Safety Administration (NHTSA).
+But major differences in state-by-state refusal rates suggest wide variances in how implied-consent laws are enforced.
+For example, 2.4% of drivers refuse a BAC test in Delaware compared to 81% in New Hampshire.
+It is important to know how your state enforces DUI penalties.